woutervh-/stuffit/README.md

 # Description

-Observable stores with a set of operators and producers.
+Observable state stores with a set of operators and producers.
 The stores behave like **hot** observables.
 They can be eager or lazy.